monsoonmaelstrom/book2/book2.md

 “I noticed you were gone.”

 “I was thinking about going to Reese’s churro shop.
-We should watch it a while first.
+We should watch it for a while first.
 Make sure no one is staking it out, since someone was watching Davy’s flat.”

 “Not a bad idea,” Liam agrees.
 “You should take Peter.”